ankitects/anki-manual/src/files.md

 On **Mac** computers, recent Anki versions store all their files in the `~/Library/Application Support/Anki2` folder.
 The Library folder is hidden by default, but can be revealed in Finder by holding down the option key while clicking on the Go menu.
-If you’re on an older Anki version, your Anki files will be in your `Documents/Anki` folder.
+If you're on an older Anki version, your Anki files will be in your `Documents/Anki` folder.

 On **Linux**, recent Anki versions store your data in